1080p vs 1440p: Which One Is Better? & Why?

 1080p resolution is available in smaller devices, including smartphones, tablets, and standard laptops.

-The small size of these devices makes it difficult to incorporate 1440p resolutions in them.
+The small size of these devices makes it challenging to incorporate 1440p resolutions in them.

 1080p also offers better optimization for streaming videos online due to its compatibility with most internet browsing services.